Master's Degree Requirements

 - Ultimately, it is the student's responsibility to find an appropriate advisor and convince them to serve on the committee.

 - Once a Thesis Committee Chair has been selected, the advisor should be consulted on

 every part of the academic plan.

-Once a student has completed all required courses, with the exception of EnvS 299: Master of Science Thesis or Project and has submitted a completed and signed thesis proposal to the Graduate Coordinator, a Petition to Advance to Candidacy (PDF) must be submitted to the Graduate Coordinator and GAPE office.
+Once a student has completed all required courses, with the exception of ENVS 299 - Master's Thesis or Project, and has submitted a completed and signed thesis proposal to the Graduate Coordinator, a Petition to Advance to Candidacy (PDF) must be submitted to the Graduate Coordinator and GAPE office.
 The application to candidacy should be submitted a year prior to the expected graduation date.